sharontsanchez/sharontsanchez/README.md

 - 💬 Ask me about ayurveda and i'll never stop talking
 - 📫 How to reach me: sharontsanchez@gmail.com | www.linkedin.com/in/sharontsanchez/
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: I have the patience to spend 8 hours cooking great meals
+- ⚡ Fun fact: I have the patience to spend 8 hours cooking great meals.

 <!--
 **sharontsanchez/sharontsanchez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.